clarkbw/indexed-db-storage/doc/indexed-db-storage.md

 ```

 #### deleteDatabase(`name`)
-deleteDatabase requires a `name` parameter and will
+deleteDatabase requires a `name` parameter and will close and delete the database from the system.

 example: